zhangxi1997/MCC/README.md

-# The Code for paper ""
+# The Code for MM2021 paper "Multi-Level Counterfactual Contrast for Visual Commonsense Reasoning"

 ## Setting up and using the repo